seuliufeng/DeepSBIR/README.md

 ###Introduction

-This repository contains the code for the CPVR paper ‘Sketch Me That Shoe’, which is a deep learning based implementation of fine-grained sketch-based image retrieval.
+This repository contains the code for the CVPR paper ‘Sketch Me That Shoe’, which is a deep learning based implementation of fine-grained sketch-based image retrieval.

 For more details, please visit our project page: http://www.eecs.qmul.ac.uk/~qian/Project_cvpr16.html